 Thumb shifters are the gear set up you use when you have two levers on the handlebar.
 One for each hand.
-One of these levels will simply move the chain up through the gears, and the other will adjust the gears down through the chain.
+One of these levels will simply move the

 Many individuals prefer these for their shifter because they are easy and take a simple thumb click to get the job done.

 On the other hand, you have your grip shifter.
 The grip shifter is going to be wrapped around the actual handlebar and requires a twisting motion from your hand.
 This is also ideal if you want to maintain full control when shifting often, but they also require more than your thumb to get the shifting completed.